mariamhabib/CS250-Data-Structures/Assignments/Labs/Lab 05 - Stacks and Queues/README.md

 **The implementation of each function will be one line each.**

-To explicitly call a function from the parent class, you can prefix the function name with the parent class and template marker:
+To explicitly call a function from the child class, you can prefix the function name with the parent class and template marker:

 	DoublyLinkedList<T>::FunctionThingy( blorp );